i6mi6/react-native-parallax-scroll-view/README.md

 ## Changelog

+### 0.18.0 (Compatibility with React Native 0.20.0)

+- **Breaking:** Removes `ParallaxScrollView#scrollWithoutAnimationTo` since this has been deprecated in React Native.
+- Adds `ParallaxScrollView#getScrollableNode` method, which is required in React Native 0.20.0 for components implementing `ScrollView` interface.

 ### 0.17.4

 - The background now fades out in the same manner as the foreground.
 Thanks @generalChaos for the PR.